A message from the Institute Committee: Request for Proposals

 Dear all,

-All members of the Vassar community are invited to submit proposals to convene an Institute for the Liberal Arts program during the 2022/23 academic year.
+All members of the Vassar community are invited to submit proposals to convene a program for The Vassar Institute for the Liberal Arts during the 2022/23 academic year.
 We expect to be able to support 3 to 5 programs this year, with a budget of up to $5,000 per program.

 For the 2022/23 Academic Year, the Institute Committee is supporting and facilitating programming around the broad theme of Access and Disability: Creating a World Where Everyone is a Participant.
 In many ways, this theme is one that is consistent with Vassar’s history.
 At its founding, Vassar was an institution that championed (and created) access to higher education for women at a time when this was thought to be a radical or unwise thing to-do.
 Since then, Vassar has distinguished itself as an institution of higher education that prioritizes access to higher education independent of a student’s socio-economic status.